 Aboriginal and Torres Strait Islander people

-We are committed to creating a culturally capable workplace where we value the diverse knowledge, skills, history, traditions and cultures of our Aboriginal and Torres Strait Islander people and seek to maximise their employment and career development opportunities.
+We are committed to creating a culturally capable workplace where we value the diverse knowledge, skills, history, traditions and cultures of our Aboriginal peoples and Torres Strait Islander peoples, and seek to maximise their employment and career development opportunities.

-We recognise that many of our First Nations people have considerable knowledge of land, natural resources and Aboriginal and Torres Strait Islander communities and organisations, and that this knowledge should be properly and fairly recognised in the employment and career development process.
+We recognise that many of our First Nations people have considerable knowledge of land, natural resources and Aboriginal and Torres Strait Islander communities and organisations.
+This knowledge should be properly and fairly recognised in the employment and career development process.

 As part of our commitment, we offer several Aboriginal and Torres Strait Islander cadetships every year.